 ENG 101 English Composition I 3

 ENG 102 English Composition II

 MTH Elective (To be chosen from MTH 112 through 115 or

 MTH 120 through 126) 3

 History Elective 3

 SPH 107 Fundamentals of Public Speaking

 Literature Electives

-ECO 231 Macroeconomics 3
+ECO 231 Macroeconomics

-ECO 232 Macroeconomics 3
+ECO 232 Microeconomics

-ANT 200 Introduction to Anthropology 3
+ANT 200 Introduction to Anthropology PSY 210 Human Growth Development Elective(s) 3

 Total 46

 MAJOR COURSE REQUIREMENTS:

-BUS 241 Principles of Accounting I BUS 242 Principles of Accounting II BUS 271 Business Statistics I BUS 272 Business Statistics II CIS 146 Microcomputer Applications CIS Elective (Higher than CIS 146) CSM 201 and CSM 204 3
+BUS 241 Principles of Accounting I BUS 242 Principles of Accounting II BUS 271 Business Statistics I BUS 272 Business Statistics II CIS 146 Microcomputer Applications CIS Elective (Higher than CIS 146) 3 3 3

+CSM 201 and CSM 204

 Total 18

 TOTAL CREDITS 64

-- MTH 120, Calculus and its applications or MTH 125, Calculus I required at the University of Alabama. - It is recommended that the student take a Social/Behavioral Science elective. - Student MUST complete CSM 201 and CSM 204 prior to taking other CSM courses at The University of Alabama.
+- \ MTH 120, Calculus and its applications or MTH 125, Calculus I required at the University of Alabama. - \\ It is recommended that the student take a Social/Behavioral Science elective. - \\\ Student MUST complete CSM 201 and CSM 204 prior to taking other CSM courses at The University of Alabama.
 Students register as University of Alabama students while taking these two courses.
 These courses DO NOT count as part of the 64 credits required for completion of the A.S.
 Degree from Calhoun.